 Do not make the mistake of not keeping up with the material and then trying to negotiate a last-minute deal to improve your grade.
-On the bCourses website (in Files: Required Reading) there are some examples ("Emails to Avoid") of desperate emails I have received in past years.
+On the bCourses website (in Files: Course General Information) there are examples ("Emails to Avoid") of desperate emails I have received in past years.
 It is very sad.
 We recommend that you not get yourself into the position of needing to write such emails.
 We do not offer extra credit or make other arrangements to boost grades.
 If you want a good grade, you must learn the course material in a timely manner.
-It's as simple as that.
-Hopefully it will be very enjoyable.
+It is as simple as that.
+Hopefully it will be enjoyable.

 Exams will consist of multiple-choice and short-answer questions.
 Each midterm exam covers the preceding portion of the course and draws from material in lectures, discussion sections, and required readings.
 The final exam is comprehensive and covers material from the entire semester.
 Study guides will be provided and review sessions will be conducted prior to each of the exams.
-A sampling of questions from past exams is on bCourses (in Files: General Background).
+A sampling of questions from past exams is on bCourses (in Files: Course General Information).
 There will be no surprises or trick questions.
 Our desire is for you to learn the material and do well on the exams.

-You are responsible for knowing material presented in lectures, all material from the textbook (whether or not it is covered in lecture), and other material posted on bCourses.
+You are responsible for knowing material presented in lectures, all material from the textbook (whether or not it is covered in lecture), and other required material posted on bCourses.
 Key Concepts study guides will be posted on bCourses to assist in identifying material from the lectures and textbook that we feel is most important to know.

-- · Midterm Exam I is on Tuesday February 23 at 9:30 a.m. in Wheeler Auditorium - covers material from the Lectures of Jan 19 through Feb 18 and corresponding material from the textbook (approximately chapters 1-8) and any supplementary readings - · Midterm Exam II is on Tuesday April 12 at 9:30 a.m. in Wheeler Auditorium - covers material from the Lectures of Feb 25 through April 7 and corresponding material from the textbook (approximately chapters 9-18) and any supplementary readings

-- Final Exam is on Wednesday May 11 at 11:30 a.m.
-(Exam Group 10) - comprehensive and covers material from the entire semester, including all Lectures, all 22 chapters of the textbook, and all supplementary readings - · exams dates will not be changed; mark your calendars now - there will be no make-up exams - · if you miss an exam, you will receive zero points for that exam - if you miss a midterm exam with a credible excuse (e.g., significant medical problem documented with verifiable documentation), your final exam score will count proportionally more in determining your course grade.
-Written documentation must be presented in-person to me and to your GSI. - if you miss the final exam with a credible excuse, you will receive an incomplete (I) grade for the course (provided you have passing status in the class prior to the exam, otherwise grade = F); it may be necessary to wait until the next time the class is given to resolve the incomplete grade
+- Midterm Exam I is Tuesday February 26 at 9:30 AM in Wheeler Auditorium - covers material from the Lectures of Jan 22 through Feb 21 and corresponding material from the textbook (approximately chapters 1-8) and any supplementary readings - Midterm Exam II is Tuesday April 16 at 9:30 AM in Wheeler Auditorium - covers material from the Lectures of Feb 28 through April 11 and corresponding material from the textbook (approximately chapters 9-17) and any supplementary readings - Final Exam is Wednesday May 15 at 11:30 AM to 2:30 PM (location to be announced) - comprehensive and covers material from the entire semester, including all Lectures, all 22 chapters of the textbook, and all supplementary readings - exams dates will not be changed; mark your calendars now - there will be no make-up exams - if you miss an exam, you will receive zero points for that exam - if you miss a midterm exam with a credible excuse (e.g., significant medical problem documented with verifiable documentation), your final exam score will count proportionally more in determining your course grade.
+Written documentation must be presented in-person to me (David Presti) and to your GSI.
+The material must also be presented in a timely manner, within a week of the missed exam. - if you miss the final exam with a credible excuse, you may qualify to receive an incomplete (I) grade for the course (provided you have passing status in the class prior to the exam, otherwise grade = F); it may be necessary to wait until the next time the class is given to resolve the incomplete grade.
+An Incomplete grade will only be given in extreme circumstances, and again written documentation presented in-person to me (David Presti) in a timely manner is essential.
+In general, Incomplete grades are not recommended, as our experience is that students have a great deal of difficulty in completing them and they tend to only contribute to increased stress going into the future.